 Just as perforated music sheets displaced the act of live music performance in time, programmable media deferred the act of inscription.
 Scribes became programmers.
 One could strike a key in the present, only to feel the effects of its impact later, at a remote location.
-Decoupled from its human sources, inscription could be compressed and optimized for speed and efficiency.
+Decoupled from its human sources, inscription was optimized for efficiency.
 Electromechanical readers ingested prepared ticker tape and punch cards at rates far exceeding the possibilities of hand-operated Morse telegraphy.

-Besides encoding language, the Baudot schema left space for several special control characters.
+Besides encoding language, the Baudot schema included several special control characters.
 The “character space” of an existing alphabet could be expanded by switching a receiving mechanism into a special “control mode,” in which every combination of five bits represented an individual control character, instead of a letter.
 In this manner, human content and machine control occupied the same spectrum of communication, eventually diverging into separate reception channels.

 By the 1930s, devices variously known as printer telegraphs, teletypewriters, and teletypes displaced Morse code telegraphy as the dominant mode of commercial communication.
 A 1932 U.S. Bureau of Labor Statistics report estimated a more than 50 percent drop in Morse code operators between 1915 and 1931.
-Morse operators referred to teletypists on the sending side as “punchers” and those on the receiving side as “printer men.”16 The printer men responsible for assembling pages from ticker tape were called “pasters” and sometimes, derisively, as “paperhangers.”17
+Morse operators referred to teletypists on the sending side as “punchers” and those on the receiving side as “printer men.”16 The printer men responsible for assembling pages from ticker tape were called “pasters” and sometimes, derisively, “paperhangers.”17

 Teletype technology automated the entire process of transmission, rendering punchers, pasters, and paperhangers obsolete.
 Operators could enter printed characters directly into the machine, using a keyboard similar to the typewriter, which, by that time, was widely available for business use.
 A teletype machine would then automatically transcode the input into transmitted signal and then back from the signal onto paper on the receiving end.

-Control code thus occupied a gray area between “plain text” and “cipher,” both legal as well as technical terms, governed by international treaties that guaranteed the passage of plain text communications.
-According to conventions, code was considered intelligible only when the schema for its decoding was available to the transmitter.18 Without such keys, a transmitted message was considered secret and therefore not subject to free passage across national boundaries.
+Control codes thus occupied the gray area between “plain text” and “cipher,” in both legal and technical sense of the terms that were governed by international treaties guaranteeing the passage of only those communications encoded in plain text.
+According to convention, code was considered intelligible only when the schema for its decoding was available to the transmitter.18 Without such keys, a transmitted message was considered secret and therefore not subject to free passage across national boundaries.
 In practice, the proliferation of encodings and machine instructions had the effect of selective illiteracy, if not outright secrecy.
 Telegraph operators routinely used multiple cheat sheets to help decipher encoded messages.
 In this sense, telegraphy reintroduced a pre-Lutheran problem of legibility into human letters.
 To speak in telegraph was to learn arcane encodings, not spoken in the vernacular.